Pprime1/csasm/README.md

 ## TODO ##
-- [x] 🦖👎 Can (and should?)
+- [👎] Can (and should?)
 I add a QLD Globe map layer.
 Just because?
 No! maybe a future release
 - [x] How to deal with user making the map fullscreen?
 Can no longer see/scroll outside of the map.
   - [x] put a "Go Top" button inside the map - use the player icon popup.
   - [x] Add a note about this in the userguide html
 - [x] publish asmhubGuide.html on Google Drive 2 Web
-  - [ ] Test run with OBC and proposed Beta/Gamma testers
+  - [🦖] Test run with OBC and proposed Beta/Gamma testers
-  - [ ] Test with reviewers
+  - [🦖] Test with reviewers
 - [ ] reintroduce validatechecksums = true for the database tables. how to set/reset md5 values? (see https://github.com/Pprime1/csasm/issues/15)
 - [x] Rerun GCAlphatsts
 - [x] remove default game from form - make it 'GC'?